fraschetti/tattle-phone/README.md

 ## BOM (Bill of Materials)
 - Raspberry Pi Zero W or any other WiFi enabled Raspberry Pi
 - Telephone with an analog receiver (two wires for the speaker & two wires for the microphone)
+  - Telephones with the keypad in the handset are likely going to be a pain to use as the cord doesn't contain the microphone wires you'd want to leverage on the Pi you'll be mounting into the telephone base)
 - Rasperry Pi compatible USB audio adapter
 - [Optional] Status LED
 - [Optional] 1k resistor for the status LED (only required if using a status LED)